Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 Flow
 ----

-An Encounter is not like a Combat Scene--the timing is fluid, and actions do not follow a set order, depending primarily on the natural flow of the narrative.
+An Encounter is not like a Combat Scene—the timing is fluid, and actions do not follow a set order, depending primarily on the natural flow of the narrative.

 However, a “Round” is still defined: each character has one and only one Full Action (Primary + Secondary) in a round.